John Swinney: Early involvement

 Swinney joined the Scottish National Party (SNP) in 1979 at the age of 15, citing his anger at the way in which Scotland had been portrayed by television commentators at the Commonwealth Games.
-He quickly became a prominent figure in the party's youth wing, the Young Scottish Nationalist, now known as the Young Scots for Independence (YSI).
+He became a prominent figure in the party's youth wing, the Young Scottish Nationalists (YSN), now known as the Young Scots for Independence (YSI).
 He served as the SNP's Assistant National Secretary, before becoming the National Secretary in 1986, at the age of 22.

 House of Commons

-At the 1997 general election, he was elected as Member of Parliament (MP) for the Tayside North constituency, and in 1999 he was elected to represent the same area at the Scottish Parliament.
+At the 1997 general election, he was elected as Member of Parliament (MP) for the North Tayside constituency, and in 1999 he was elected to represent the same area at the Scottish Parliament.
 He stood down as a Westminster MP at the 2001 general election in order to avoid splitting his time, in line with all of his colleagues who found themselves in a similar dual mandate position.